Title 33: Human Services

 33 V.S.A. § 4916c.
 Petition for expungement from the Registry

 § 4916c.
 Petition for expungement from the Registry

 (a) A person whose name has been placed on the Registry prior to July 1, 2009 and has been listed on the Registry for at least three years may file a written request with the Commissioner, seeking a review for the purpose of expunging an individual Registry record.
 A person whose name has been placed on the Registry on or after July 1, 2009 and has been listed on the Registry for at least seven years may file a written request with the Commissioner seeking a review for the purpose of expunging an individual Registry record.
 The Commissioner shall grant a review upon request.

 (b) The person shall have the burden of proving that a reasonable person would believe that he or she no longer presents a risk to the safety or well-being of children.
 Factors to be considered by the Commissioner shall include:

-(5) Any activities that would reflect upon the person's changed behavior or circumstances, such as therapy, employment, or education.
+(5) any activities that would reflect upon the person's changed behavior or circumstances, such as therapy, employment, or education; and

 (c) At the review, the person who requested the review shall be provided with the opportunity to present any evidence or other information, including witnesses, that supports his or her request for expungement.
 Upon the person's request, the review may be held by teleconference.